Azanwi Nchami

-Azanwi Nchami is a Cameroonian scholar and writer from Bambui, Tubah Sub-Division in the North-West Region of Cameroon.
+Azanwi Nchami is a Cameroonian scholar and writer from Bambui, Tubah subdivision in the North-West Region of Cameroon.

 Biography

 Azanwi Nchami is a Cameroonian writer from Bambui, Tubah Sub-Division in the North-West Region of Cameroon.
 She attended Our Lady of Lourdes Secondary School, Mankon, Bamenda, and CCAST Bambili before continuing her studies at the University of Ottawa, Canada.

 Publications

 Nchami is known for her historical novel Foot Prints of Destiny, which explores Kamerun’s resistance to German colonialism.
 The novel follows a group of young individuals navigating the complexities of colonial rule, love, and identity in pre-war Africa.
 It highlights the struggles of historical figures like Martin Paul Samba and Rudolph Douala Manga Bell, who were key leaders in the fight against German imperialism.
-By weaving historical facts with fiction, she brings attention to Cameroon’s overlooked nationalist movements and the personal struggles of those who fought against German colonialism.
+By weaving historical facts with fiction, she brings attention to Cameroon's overlooked nationalist movements and the personal struggles of those who fought against German colonialism.

 Foot Prints of Destiny portrays the political and social tensions of the time, including the exploitation of local populations and the resistance movements that sought to reclaim autonomy.
 It also explores the impact of colonial education, as some Cameroonian elites studied in Germany but faced discrimination and exclusion.

 The novel was first Published on the 8th of October, 2005, with a second publishing taking place on October 1, 2009 by Langaa RPCIG, Cameroon.